 Where do alternative lenders stand in this scenario?

 Now that the Federal Reserve is offering low-interest rates and more borrowers are inclined towards banks and SBA loans.
 Where does this leave the alternative lenders?
 The report showed a decline in the approval rates of small business loans by alternative lenders.
 The approval rate of June came out to be 56.8%, previously it was 57.1%.
 So, it is safe to say that the low-interest rate of the business loans by the banks and SBA has taken its toll on the alternative lending industry.
-On the other hand, the credit unions are reported to have the approval rate of 39.9%.
+On the other hand, the credit unions are reported to have an approval rate of 39.9%.

 All things considered, all the lending industries are still standing, but as of now, banks have the highest approval rate.

-Lastly, if you are an entrepreneur looking for the small business loan, you must study and explore all three of these lending institutions.
+Lastly, if you are an entrepreneur looking for a small business loan, you must study and explore all three of these lending institutions.
 If you need instant access to the funds and don’t mind the high-interest rate, online alternative lending will suit you more.
 On the other hand, if you can wait for at least two to three months, then enjoy the relaxed repayments and low-interest rate of the banks.
 Remember, banks and SBA prefer business owners with a stellar financial record.

 So, if the bank and SBA have rejected your application, head over to the official site of Merchant Advisors, and apply for the small business loan.
 For more information regarding the recent trends and news on the lending industry and small business loans, you can follow us on Facebook and Twitter (@Onlinecheck).
-If you have any question, feel free to call us on our toll-free number at (833) 827-4412; we will help you every step of the way.
+If you have any questions, feel free to call us on our toll-free number at (833) 827-4412; we will help you every step of the way.